 When that happens, how do you proceed with reverse engineering PCB designs at the start of a project?
 Here is an overview of the challenges that can arise when board designers need to generate source libraries solely from design project files, as well as some available solutions that can help facilitate this process.

 Project file structure varies widely among different brands of PCB design software.
 Typically software packages have the six file types illustrated in the table below:

 |Project electrical schematic with logical connections.
 Generally readable outside software tool|

 |Trace and routing information and the physical board attributes.
 Generally readable outside software tool.|

 |Electrical component parameters and component symbols|

 |Links and references to to other files, project options, configuration parameters|

 Most Schematic and PCB files are self-contained.
-This means that a contractor could send just the schematics or PCB file alone to a client, and the client would be able to open and view the full Schematic and PCB file content.
+This means that a contractor could send just the schematics or PCB file alone to a client, and the client would be able to open and view the full Schematic and Printed Circuit Board file content.

 This flexibility may seem convenient, but it can be a double edged sword.
-It often leads to situations wherein a customer only recovers PCB or Schematic files due to premature termination of an agreement with their previous contractor(s).
+It often leads to situations wherein a customer only recovers Printed Circuit Board or Schematic files due to premature termination of an agreement with their previous contractor(s).
 The client’s next contractor then gets burdened with having to base future designs off of the incomplete project files that the client has supplied.